Prasad's Conjecture about dualizing involutions: Introduction

-\end{theorem} We now state our main result (see Theorems \ref{thm:iotadual} and \ref{thm:main}). \begin{theorem} Assume $2\mathrm{H}^1(F,Z(G))=0$.
-Then a Jordan decomposition can be chosen such that for each irreducible character $\rho$ of $G^F$, for any, and therefore all $u_\rho\in J_s(\rho),$ for any, and therefore all $u_\rho\in J_s(\rho)$. \end{theorem} As an immediate corollary, we obtain (see Theorem \ref{thm:classical}), \begin{theorem} Let $G$ be a connected reductive group defined over $\fq$ satisfying $\mathrm{H}^1(F,Z(G))=0$.
+\end{theorem} We now state our main result (see Theorems \ref{thm:iotadual} and \ref{thm:main}). \begin{theorem} Let $G$ be a connected reductive group defined over $\fq$ satisfying $2\mathrm{H}^1(F,Z(G))=0$.
+Then a Jordan decomposition can be chosen such that for each irreducible character $\rho$ of $G^F$, for any, and therefore all $u_\rho\in J_s(\rho),$ for any, and therefore all $u_\rho\in J_s(\rho)$. \end{theorem} As an immediate corollary, we obtain (see Corollary \ref{thm:classical}), \begin{theorem} Let $G$ be a connected reductive group defined over $\fq$ satisfying $2\mathrm{H}^1(F,Z(G))=0$.
 Assume further that $G$ contains no factors of exceptional type.
 Then for all irreducible representation of $G^F$, we have, \end{theorem}

 The main ingredient of our proofs is the Theorem of Digne and Michael about uniqueness of Jordan decomposition (see Theorem \ref{Jordandecompositionconnectedcentre}).

 For irreducible generic representations (i.e., those representations which appear in some Gelfand-Graev representation), the hypothesis on $Z(G)$ can be dropped.
 The following result (see Theorem \ref{thm:generic}) follows quite easily and independently without requiring any of the previously stated theorems.